mwyvr/knockr/README.md

 `knockr` is a [port-knocking](https://en.wikipedia.org/wiki/Port_knocking) utility more convenient to use than `nmap` or `netcat` or other general purpose tools.
-Written in Go, the utility is a single binary installable on Linux, BSD/Unix, Windows and Mac platforms.
+Written in Go, the utility is a single binary installable on any platform Go supports including Linux, BSD/Unix, Windows and Mac.

 ## Installation

-### Via the Go toolchain
+### Via the Go tool chain

-Most Linux / Windows / Mac:

-    go install github.com/solutionroute/knockr@v0.1.1
+    go install github.com/solutionroute/knockr@v0.2.0

-The Go `net` package includes CGO bindings; Linux distributions not based on `glibc` such as Alpine Linux or Void Linux (`musl` variant only) can install a statically linked version with:
+**Linux without** `glibc`: The Go `net` package includes CGO bindings; Linux distributions not based on `glibc` such as Alpine Linux or Void Linux (`musl` variant only) can install a statically linked version with:

-    CGO_ENABLED=0 go install github.com/solutionroute/knockr@v0.1.1
+    CGO_ENABLED=0 go install github.com/solutionroute/knockr@v0.2.0

-### Pre-Built binary or from sources

-**Linux**:
+### Other Install Options

+**Pre-built binary for Linux**:

 The [releases page](https://github.com/solutionroute/knockr/releases)
 provides a link to a non CGO-based binary that will run on various Linux distributions.

-**Windows and Mac**: Install using the Go toolchain (above) or from source:
+**From local sources**: Install using the Go tool chain (above) or from source:

     git clone https://github.com/solutionroute/knockr.git
     cd knockr